Olga Sukhenko: Political career

+Assassination

-Abduction and death
+Abduction and murder

 According to Ukrainian officials and local residents, on 23 March, Sukhenko, her husband, Igor, and their son Oleksandr (a professional footballer who had played for SC Chaika Petropavlivska Borshchahivka) were abducted by Russian soldiers, tortured, then executed by shooting, and buried in a shallow pit in a forest.
 Sukhenko and her husband were taken earlier in the day and then Oleksandr was taken in the evening.

+Body discovery

 Their bodies were found by Ukrainian soldiers after the Russian army occupation of the village ended, along with two other bodies in the same area.
 According to BBC News, "It is believed that she and her family were killed on suspicion of helping Ukrainian soldiers."
 Ukrainian Deputy Prime Minister Iryna Vereshchuk said Sukhenko is one of twelve municipality leaders who were captured by Russian forces, and the Ukrainian government learned of her death on 2 April 2022.